Damian Humbley

 Damian Humbley (born 13 February 1979) is an Australian singer and actor.
 Born in Queensland, he trained at the Western Australian Academy of Performing Arts.
 He is best known for his work on the stage in the UK, notable credits including acclaimed productions of Stephen Sondheim musicals such as Company at the Sheffield Crucible and Merrily We Roll Along at the Menier Chocolate Factory.

 In 2013 he played the role of Charley Kringas in the Harold Pinter Theatre's filmed production of Merrily We Roll Along.

+Musical theatre

+Humbley played the role of Perchik in the 2007 London revival of Fiddler on the Roof running for a year from 2007 to 2008 at the Savoy Theatre.

+Most recently he played Ben in the Great British Bake Off Musical in London's West End.